 In September and October when temperatures are still warm, a camouflage mesh face mask will come in handy.
 This type of mask adds to your camouflage and does not give you any warmth.

 When selecting clothing for a deer hunt, it is important to remember where and when you will be hunting.
-For early season heavy insulation and gloves may not be necessary.
-These items will become essential in mid to late season.
+For the early season, heavy insulation and gloves may not be necessary.
+These items will become essential in the mid to late season.
 Thus, you do not have to buy everything at once. .If you are wondering what to wear deer hunting, just follow the above tips

 About The Author: